toz015/Sql_Question/sql_questions_collection.md

 INSERT INTO emails VALUES (7, 'Table', 'zach@g.com', 'thomas@g.com','2018-01-07 17:01:05');
 INSERT INTO emails VALUES (8, 'Table', 'thomas@g.com', 'zach@g.com','2018-01-07 16:01:05');
 ```
+#### Write a query to get the response time per email (id) sent to zach@g.com
+Do not include ids that did not receive a response from zach@g.com.
+Assume each email thread has a unique subject.
+Keep in mind a thread may have multiple responses back-and-forth between zach@g.com and another email address.

 -- solution
 ```sql
 select a.id,